smartcontractkit/documentation/docs/Developer Reference/create-a-chainlinked-project.md

 brownie bake chainlink-mix
 cd chainlink-mix
 ```
-For instructions about how to use the starter kit, see the [Brownie starter kit README](https://github.com/smartcontractkit/chainlink-mix/blob/master/README.md).
+For instructions on how to use the starter kit, refer to the [Brownie starter kit README](https://github.com/smartcontractkit/chainlink-mix/blob/master/README.md).

-For more information on how to use Chainlink with Brownie, see our blog post [Develop a DeFi Project Using Python](https://blog.chain.link/develop-python-defi-project/).
+For more details on how to use Chainlink with Brownie, see our blog post [Develop a DeFi Project Using Python](https://blog.chain.link/develop-python-defi-project/).
 ___

 ## Truffle Starter Kit